 The Obama government after 4 years unveiled another plan called Revised-Pay-as-you-Earn which was a million of students because it wasn’t limited by the direct loans or any types of loans, what it did was it withhold 10% of a person’s discretionary income to pay off the interest amount and had forgiveness for the due payment after the person had done about 20-25 years of payment.

-If you have Parent PLUS loan, you cannot be eligible for Repaye.
+If you have a Parent PLUS loan, you cannot be eligible for REPAYE.

-This can help prevent your loan balance from ballooning and limit the total cost of your loans.
+This can help prevent your loan balance from increasing and limit the total cost of your loans.

-It helps you to pay the loan by paying about 50% of the interest after the first three years.
+It helps you to pay the loan by repaying about 50% of the interest after the first three years.